Waziup/WaziGate/docs/Apps.md

 `func DeleteApp(resp http.ResponseWriter, req *http.Request, params routing.Params)`

-This function uninstallas an App.
+This function uninstalls an App.
 It receives the `appID` and `keepConfig` as parameters and removes the containers, images and if `keepConfig` is set to `false`, it removes the associated volumes and config files, basically wipes everything.

 -----------------------------

 `func HandleAppProxyRequest(resp http.ResponseWriter, req *http.Request, params routing.Params)`

 This function bridges `unix sockets` that uses by Apps to `HTTP` protocol via `wazigate-edge`.
-In other words, it routs all the requests for a specific App going through the `wazigate-edge` container to the targetted App.
+In other words, it routs all the requests for a specific App going through the `wazigate-edge` container to the targeted App.

 -----------------------------